asahala/Rockford-Patcher/README.md

 ## How was the hidden content recovered and reconstructed?

-***Level data***: Extraction of the level data is easy, since all the hidden levels are in the CELLMAPS.BIN.
+***Level data***: Extraction of the level data is easy, since all the hidden levels are in the CELLMAPS.BIN, which neatly interleaves the hidden content with the released levels ([see formatted CELLMAPS.BIN here](https://www.mv.helsinki.fi/home/asahala/rockford/cellmaps.html)).
 The relevant statistics for these levels can be extracted from ROCKFORD.EXE.
 Full description of the hex values are available [here](https://www.mv.helsinki.fi/home/asahala/rockford/).
 All level data is 100% accurate and fully preserved.

 ***Order of the themes:*** The order of the themes is based on the collectible names fround from the EXE from offset 7A0 - 7EF.
 It is not 100% certain which themes they refer to, but with a little reasoning all except jewels and gems are somewhat obvious.
 Clubs are for luck, notes for music and cups for the player.
 I have put scuba and miner in this order based on the palette definitions in the EXE.
 There is only one theme with a black background (offsets 9E3 - 9F2), and I assume that this belongs to the miner more likely than the blue background at offsets 95B - 95A, which logically seems more likely to be for the scuba.